-OFFERED ON THE OMAHA CAMPUS (at PKI)
+OFFERED ON THE SCOTT CAMPUS (Omaha)

 You've shown interest and an aptitude for computing.
 You enjoy hands-on creation of devices that maximize the possibilities of their hardware components and software capabilities.
 You're interested in working in telecommunications, mechatronics, control systems or new product development, Computer Engineering sounds like the right fit for you.